How to Protect Your Teeth From Cracking or Chipping

 Many dental issues, like cavities, develop over time and may stay unnoticed until detected by an oral health professional.
 However, some serious dental problems, like cracks in a tooth’s enamel, can occur in an instant and immediately change the way you eat, smile, and speak.

-While your dentist can repair a cracked or chipped tooth, it’s smarter to prevent this type of dental injury when possible.
+While your dentist in Sarasota can repair a cracked or chipped tooth, it’s smarter to prevent this type of dental injury when possible.
 In this blog, we provide you with steps you can take to prevent cracks and chips in the future.

 Address the Symptoms of Bruxism

 One of the biggest risk factors for cracking and chipping is the enamel wear that results from teeth clenching and grinding over long periods of time.

 If you find yourself clenching or grinding during the day, you may be experiencing too much stress or have a muscle issue in your jaw.
 Find ways to reduce your stress and see a doctor for any persistent symptoms.

 If you often wake up with a headache, tightness in your jaw, or aching teeth, you may have bruxism.
 Talk to your dentist about solutions for this nighttime dental condition.

 Cracking and chipping almost always result from biting down on a hard object, whether the object is food or not.
 To protect your teeth from becoming chipped on food items, think about the foods you eat and which, if any, could threaten your teeth.

 - Hard candies

 You may not need to eliminate these foods entirely, but you should come up with safer ways to eat them.
 For example, you can cut meat off the bone and corn off the cob, suck on hard candies and ice, and inspect your popcorn for kernels as you eat.